DhamindaA/TAS_Spec/README.md

 **Update on November 25, 2021:**

 Please note that, we are still waiting for some authors to upload their contributions.
 Therefore, we thought of using this time to allow all other authors to revise any part of their contributions within the guidelines until **December 5, 2021, if needed**.
 We hope to start editing the paper soon after we receive the remaining contributions.

+**Update on February 19, 2022:**

+After working out a full draft of the paper, now we are in the process of editing the paper.
+Once this process is completed, we hope to send the paper to all the authors for internal review/checking before its submission.
+We hope to get back to you at the earliest opportunity.